Matejkob/un-securedApp/README.md

-# Mobile iOS application for demonstrating methods of fixing selected security vulnerabilities
+# (un)securedApp are mobile iOS applications for demonstrating methods of fixing selected security vulnerabilities.